bytecodealliance/wasmtime/README.md

 ## Specification compliance

-It's hard to judge, since each test in the spec testsuite covers a wide range of features (to check their interactions), but currently 65 out of 74 of the spec suite tests pass when run in Wasmtime with Lightbeam as a backend.
+Currently 65 out of 74 of the spec suite tests pass when run in Wasmtime with Lightbeam as a backend.
 Here's the full test output:

 ```
 running 74 tests